 Cruising can be expensive but it doesn’t need to be!
-I’ve put together 15 handy tips to help you save whilst you’re on a cruise.
+We’ve put together 15 handy tips to help you save whilst you’re on a cruise.

 Get cheap or free drinks